The 9 Coldest Ski Lifts in North America

 The top of the Summit quad at Whiteface.
 Whiteface holds the NY state record for the deepest depth recorded, 119 inches (9.9 feet) on April 20, 1943.
 Photo: Wesley_P44

-The extreme temperatures on Whiteface have to do with its 4,865-foot elevation, northern exposure, and wind speeds.
-Throw in a few blizzards, nor’easters, and polar vortexes, even during the most temperate winters, the Adirondacks are one of the coldest places in the lower 48.
+The extreme temperatures on Whiteface are due to its 4,865-foot elevation, northern exposure, and wind speeds.
+Throw in a few blizzards, nor’easters, and polar vortexes, even during the most temperate winters, and the Adirondacks are one of the coldest places in the lower 48.

 Duncan Express – Mont Tremblant, QC, CA